josh146/josh146.github.io/content/posts/2014/cape-hedo-and-hiji-falls.md

 Our final stop was the [Dai Sekirinzan Quasi-National Park](http://sekirinzan.com/), an eroded limestone plateau about a kilometer inland from Cape Hedo that is [one of the oldest parts of Okinawa-Honto](http://www.japanvisitor.com/japan-city-guides/dai-sekirinzan-park).

 Eagerly wanting to get in and start exploring the trails, we were instead informed that no, you cannot walk in, you *must* pay ¥800 to take a shuttle bus 700m into the park.
-Strangely you can easily just walk out without taking the bus; with our limited communication skill we think the parking attendant might have mentioned something about the 'walk in being too steep'(?).
+Strangely you can easily just walk out without taking the bus; with our limited communication skills we think the parking attendant might have mentioned something about the 'walk in being too steep'(?).

 Ah well.
 I mean, it *is* a Quasi-National Park, that means it needs outside funding, right?
 We'll do our part and pay for the bus.
 Even though it does seem just a little pointless.